 - Submission of Vulnerable Sector Police Check (VSPC) every 5 years from the date of the Registrant’s last search.

 - Other membership requirements as assessed through the Complaints or Disciplinary process.

 Following the renewal due date, if a registrant has not met the annual maintenance requirements, their certificate of registration is administratively suspended and will be listed on the Public Registry as such.
 Registrants are reminded formally in writing from the Registrar, and via automatic notices sent at 5, 30 and 45 days, that they are in default of their administrative obligation and are provided with notice of the deadline by which the submission is due, meaning within sixty (60) days past their renewal date.

 If a Registrant has not met the registration renewal requirements by 60 days past their registration renewal date, the certificate of registration is suspended.
-A suspension notice is provided to the Registrant, the suspension listed in the CVRP Public registry and the notice of suspension will be published on the website.
+A suspension notice is provided to the Registrant, the suspension is listed in the CVRP Public registry and the notice of suspension will be published on the website.
 Access to Member Profile is blocked.
 Notice will be provided to the Registrant to immediately remove all reference to the CVRP Credential in all personal and business communications, verbal and written.
 Failure to do so could result in legal action.

-Request for CEU Extension:
+Request for CEU Extension

-According to CEU Extension Policy, the application for extension for CEU submission must be received by the Registrar 45 days prior to the renewal date (see: CEU Extension Policy – click here).
+According to CEU Extension Policy, the application for extension for CEU submission must be received to the Registrar 45 days prior to the renewal date (see: CEU Extension Policy – click here).
 If a Registrant has experienced extenuating circumstances that significantly interfere with their ability to meet their registration requirements, it is the responsibility of the Registrant to contact the Registrar to request consideration of alternate options.

-Once Administratively Suspended:
+Once Administratively Suspended